carpentries-incubator/twitter-with-twarc/_episodes/07-working-w-tweets.md

 - "How can I separate original content from retweets/replies?"

 keypoints:
-- "CSV’s are way more readable in Jupyter."
 - "twarc2 has plug-ins that need separate installation"
+- "The network plug-in shows us how tweeters are related to each other"
 - "twarc1 has a folder of python scripts for basic analysis that might still work."
 ---